A scalable estimator of higher-order information in complex dynamical systems: Additional results

 Here we extend the analysis presented in Sec.~\ref{sec:results_synthetic} to multivariate time series, studying the behaviour of \Minfo on a larger modular autoregressive model.
 Focusing on $n=10$ time series, we reproduce Experiment 3 by setting the evolution coefficients as

-where $\mathcal{A}$ is a matrix of size $5 \times 5$ with all entries equal to $a$, and $\mathcal{B}$ is a $5 \times 5$ matrix with all entries equal to $b$, with $a, b \in (-1, 1)$.
+where $\mathcal{A}$ is a matrix of size $5 \times 5$ with all entries equal to $a$, and $\mathcal{B}$ is a $5 \times 5$ matrix with all entries equal to $b$, with $a, b \in (0, 1)$.
 The residual covariance matrix $V$ is equal to $c$ on the off-diagonal, and ones on the diagonal, i.e.\ $V_{ij} = c$ for $i \neq j$ and $V_{ii} = 1$.
 As in Sec.~\ref{sec:results_synthetic}, we simulate the dynamics of Eq.~\eqref{eq:var_eq_gen}, rescaling the matrix $A$ so that the system provides the same joint mutual information for each choice of $(a,b)$, and then calculate \W- and \Minfo.

-Similarly to the $n=2$ case, we notice that for low values of noise \Minfo is larger when the self and cross couplings $a$ and $b$ are similar in magnitude, whereas for higher noise correlations \Minfo is maximised for asymmetric interactions (Fig.~\ref{fig:VAR_N10_modular}).
+Similarly to the $n=2$ case, we notice that for low values of noise \Minfo is larger when the self and cross-couplings $a$ and $b$ are similar in magnitude, whereas for higher noise correlations \Minfo is maximised for asymmetric interactions (Fig.~\ref{fig:VAR_N10_modular}).